futurejones/swift-arm64/README.md

 ## Building Swift

 *Swift development on AArch64 systems is currently possible on Ubuntu 16.04 and 18.04.*
-*The following build instructions are for Ubuntu 16.04.*
+*The following build instructions are for Ubuntu 16.04 and 18.04.*

 ### Setting up the Swift development environment
-* If possible start with a new clean install of Ubuntu 16.04 and then update and upgrade your system:
+* If possible start with a new clean install of Ubuntu 16.04 / 18.04 and then update and upgrade your system:
 ```$ sudo apt-get update```
 ```$ sudo apt-get upgrade```
 * Install development dependencies: